 Our Progress This Season

-83% of our Line is Fair Trade Certified™ sewn.
+87% of our line is Fair Trade Certified™ sewn.

-66,000 workers are supported by the Fair Trade program Patagonia participates in.
+64,000+ workers are supported by Patagonia’s participation in the Fair Trade program.

-More than 550 farmers chose to take part in our Regenerative Organic Certification (ROC) Pilot Cotton program.
+550+ farmers are part of our Regenerative Organic Certified™ Pilot Cotton program.

 Apparel workers are among the lowest-paid employees worldwide.
 Much of the clothing industry has lax social standards that can lead to unsafe working conditions, long hours, low pay, and job discrimination for the workers who are predominately women.
 The continual demand for fast fashion exacerbates this problem every day.